 - People who feel that they need additional support staying sober while dealing with difficult life challenges or mental health conditions

 NuView Treatment center provides an intensive outpatient program in LA.

 Finding Intensive Outpatient Programs Near Me

-NuView Treatment Center, an outpatient treatment facility in Los Angeles, is committed to offering addiction treatment for all addiction severities.
+NuView Treatment Center, a Los Angeles IOP program is committed to offering addiction treatment for all addiction severities.
 Our outpatient programs cover all levels of care, including partial hospitalization programs, intensive outpatient programs, outpatient programs, and aftercare planning.
 We recognize that recovery is a period of growth and development, and that people’s needs change over time.

 Our clients have the opportunity to progress from one level of care to another, allowing them to develop increased autonomy and independence while continuing to receive invaluable support.
 We believe that treating an addiction is a long term process that involves self-reflection, learning new skills and behaviors, and building a new life.

 Our intensive outpatient programs are rooted in the belief that recovery from substance use disorders involves far more than just physical abstinence from drugs and alcohol.
 Our evidence-based treatment methods are designed to help people manage comorbid mental health conditions, build new social support systems, and fix potentially triggering life problems, including legal and financial difficulties.
 Our staff of highly trained and dedicated addiction professionals work with clients on an individual basis to develop individualized treatment plans that are comprehensive, holistic, evidence-based, and above all compassionate.

 Whether you or your loved one are getting sober for the first time, graduating from a higher level of care, or trying to get sober again after a relapse, our intensive outpatient program is here to support.
 You don’t have to suffer from addiction alone.
 Building a new life that is happy, joyous, and free is possible.
 It’s just a matter of reaching out for help.
 Contact NuView Treatment Center today.